 While writing this article, I just heard that the Philippine president plans to shut down tourist activity on the island for at least six months, citing environmental reasons.
 Well, what he actually said was something along the lines of “this island is becoming a shithole.”

 Honestly, that’s probably a good thing.
 I was born about an hour away from this island.
-Over the last 20 years, I’ve been here four times, the latest being August 2017.
-It has gotten significantly worse every time.
+Over the last 20 years, I’ve been here five times and it has gotten significantly worse every time.
 The island is known for its stunning blue waters and white sandy beaches and it should be kept that way.
 Boracay is undeniably the most touristy part of the Philippines so a little quiet time should do the island well.
 Add this to your itinerary in six months, I guess.

 5. Koh Phi Phi, Thailand